darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         Expr(value=Num(n=5)),
       ])

-The visitor pattern helps in two ways: it lets us define separately-callable methods one a time rather than inserting `elif`s into a master function, and the `ast` module defines a convenient generic traversal which we'll see later.
+The visitor pattern separates the concern of traversing the tree (which is the same every time) from what we actually want to do in each traversal (which is situational).
+This lets us define separately-callable methods one a time rather than inserting `elif`s into a master function.
+These single-purpose methods are easy to understand, test, and reuse later if the need arises.

-Instead of as functions or visitors, we might reasonably organize our logic as methods right in the AST classes, except we're given those classes as written already, and we'd have to code the generic traversal ourselves.
-[XXX delete this paragraph?
-Probably doesn't add enough]

 ### A module becomes a code object

-The compiler at its core is a visitor that returns assembly code.
+We've designed our compiler as a visitor that returns assembly code.
 As it walks through the tree, it remembers the names and constants it's seen, so that the emitted instructions can refer to names and constants by index.
 After the walk it assembles the assembly code into a code object.

-Let's create this code-generation visitor and set it to
+Let's instantiate this code-generation visitor and set it to work in our main compiler flow:
-work:

     # in compile to code v0:
     def code_for_module(module_name, filename, t):